m4rkw/touchid-remote/README.md

   RemoteForward localhost:61111 localhost:61111
 ````

-This ensures that whenever you connect to this server with ssh it will attempt
+The RemoteForward entry ensures that whenever you connect to this server with
-to initiate a tunnel back to the authentication server on the mac client.
+ssh it will attempt to initiate a tunnel back to the authentication server on
+the mac client.

 Also make sure you have USE\_TOUCHID set to 1: